ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2023-09-12-Hash-Table.md

 #### Advantages of Open Addressing

+- **Better Cache Performance**: This method often benefits from better cache performance due to data contiguity.
 - **Space Efficiency**: Open addressing does not require additional structures as all data is stored within the initial array.
-- **Better Cache Performance**: This method often benefits from better cache performance due to data contiguity.

 #### Disadvantages of Open Addressing

 - **Clustering**: Certain probing techniques, especially linear probing, can lead to clustering where many consecutive elements become filled, slowing down the insertion and search processes.
-- **Load Factor Limitations**: To ensure efficient operation, open addressing schemes require careful management of the load factor, usually keeping it below 0.7 or 0.8.
+- **Load Factor Limitations**: Using this method leads to a more costly conflict.
+To ensure efficient operation, open addressing schemes require careful management of the load factor, usually keeping it below 0.7 or 0.8.